tanujdhiman/ai-ml-engineer-challenge/README.md

 - **Keep** the training and model creation code also on this repo.
 - Apart from using Python as the programming language, you **may choose your tech stack**, as long as the required functionality is met.
 - Feel free to do **AI-assisted programming** for this task, we expect you to.
 Keep in mind, we also expect that you demonstrate clear understanding and control over the entire process, including every choice made.
+- The focus of this challenge is to keep the setup simple.
+Point out any aspects you believe might be necessary, for example about model management.

 ---